-- It is prohibited to reproduce, in whole or part, the contents of this Instruction Manual without permission. - Canon may change without notice the software specifications and contents of this Instruction Manual. - The software screens and displays printed in this Instruction Manual may differ slightly from the actual software. - The content of this Instruction Manual has been reviewed thoroughly.
-However, if you should notice any errors or omissions, please contact a Canon Service Center. - Please note that irrespective of the above-mentioned, Canon does not take responsibility for the outcome of the operation of the software.
+- It is prohibited to reproduce, in whole or part, the contents of this Instruction Manual without permission. - Canon may change without notice the software specifications and contents of this Instruction Manual. - The software screens and displays printed in this Instruction Manual may differ slightly from the actual software. - Please note that irrespective of the above-mentioned, Canon does not take responsibility for the outcome of the operation of the software.